Oliver Wyman's UK gender pay gap report for 2025

-Below, we share our 2023 gender pay gap figures and provide updates on our flagship programs designed to address the gaps.
-As market leader of Oliver Wyman in the UK, I confirm on behalf of our leadership that the information and data in this report are accurate.
+Below, we share our 2025 gender pay gap figures.
+As the UK market leader of Oliver Wyman, I confirm on behalf of our leadership team that the information and data in this report are accurate.

 Lisa Quest